 The Phish Alert Button (PAB) is a tool that allows you to report suspicious emails.
-When you click the PAB, you can help warn your IT security team about phishing attacks or malicious messages.
+When you select the PAB, you can help warn your IT security team about phishing attacks or malicious messages.

-Why Should I Use the PAB?
+Why Use the PAB

-When Should I Use the PAB?
+When to Use the PAB

 You should use the PAB any time you receive an email that is suspicious or a potential phishing attack.

-How Do I Use the PAB?
+How to Use the PAB

 Reporting Emails with the PAB Icon